joekane/bltGui/README.md

 ![Example](/example.png)

-a color Class for BearLibTerminal that adds libtcod-like color functions.
+A color Class for BearLibTerminal that adds libtcod-like color functions.

 ## Features:
 * Set alpha of a color.